-The Department may also undertake additional capital projects in the future, which could result in the issuance of obligations secured by revenues under the Water Supply Contracts, other than the Series 1 Notes issued under the Resolution and the Series 2 Notes, the Series 3 Notes, the Series 4 Notes and the Water System Revenue Bonds issued under the related resolutions.
+The Department may also undertake additional capital projects in the future, which could result in the issuance of obligations secured by revenues under the Water Supply Contracts, other than the Notes issued under the Resolutions and the Tax-Exempt Series 1 Notes and the Water System Revenue Bonds issued under the related resolutions.
 These obligations could be issued in substantial amounts.
 See "STATE WATER PROJECT WATER SUPPLY - Long-Term Planning Efforts for the Delta - Water Supply Reliability, Delta Conservation and Infrastructure."